 Plan Your Guest List

 Who are you inviting?
 Its your child’s birthday so invite their friends of course!
 Some birthday parties are a mix of family and friends while others are just family or just friends.
-We chose to do two separate parties since we have a pretty large group for both but kept both casual, where our family one was just a dinner.
-Our invitations and RSVP’s were verbal or sent via Facebook Events and text message.
-You could also order invitations online.
+There’s nothing wrong with having multiple small parties or just having a meal together either.

 Location, Location, Location